JoinCODED/WS-Flutter-M9-CRUD-With-API/02_Getting_Date/02_Get_Request.md

   }
 ```

-As you see, we stored the response coming from `dio` to the `books` list we have in our provider.
+As you can see, we stored the response that came from `dio` in the `books` list in the provider.

-Now let's go to our home page, which is currently rendering our list of books in the `Consumer` widget.
+Now, let's go to the home page, which is currently rendering our list of books in the `Consumer` widget.

-Still nothing.. where's the data? we need to call our `getBooks` function in our provider, and there's a special widget that will help us in that and provides us with some utilities and it's called: `FutureBuilder`.
+Still nothing... where is the data?
+We need to call the `getBooks` function in the provider.
+There is a special widget that helps us with this and provides us with some utilities, it's called: `FutureBuilder`.